siddk/voltron-robotics/README.md

 manager (e.g., `conda`).

 PyTorch installation instructions [can be found here](https://pytorch.org/get-started/locally/).
-This repository should work with PyTorch >= 1.12, but has only been thoroughly tested with PyTorch 1.12.0, Torchvision 0.13.0, Torchaudio 0.12.0.
+This repository should work with PyTorch >= 1.12.
+Releases before 1.1.0 have been thoroughly tested with PyTorch 1.12.0, Torchvision 0.13.0, and Torchaudio 0.12.0. **Note**: Releases 1.1.0 and after *assume PyTorch 2.0*!

 Once PyTorch has been properly installed, you can install this package via PyPI, and you're off!